Type 2 Diabetes in Children (cont.)

 Type 2 diabetes usually develops in adulthood, but the number of children being diagnosed with the disease is rising.
 Children with type 2 diabetes are usually diagnosed during the early teen years.
 During this time, their bodies are growing and developing rapidly, placing a demand on the pancreas to produce additional insulin.

-Very little is known about the way type 2 diabetes becomes worse over time in children, because until recently few children had the disease.
-Diabetes experts believe the disease progresses as it does in adults, causing damage to the eyes, kidneys, heart, blood vessels, and nerves.
-The main risk factors for complications are the length of time a person has diabetes and the degree of blood sugar control.
+Diabetes experts believe the disease progresses as it does in adults.
+The main risk factors for complications from diabetes are the length of time a person has diabetes and the degree of blood sugar control.
 A child who develops type 2 diabetes may have an increased risk of complications, because he or she will have the disease for a long time.
-Complications can lead to serious disabilities, such as blindness, and early death.
+Some complications that children and teens may develop include:

 If a child's blood sugar levels remain high for a long time, he or she may grow at an abnormal rate—faster than normal for a while, then slower than normal later.
 If blood sugar levels stay high during puberty, normal changes and the start of menstruation may be delayed.